vicvancooten/untappd-beer-scraper/readme.md

     "cache": "miss"
 }
 ```
-* `Streak` is the users current streak
+* `streak` is the users current streak
-* `Cache` indicates if this was served from cache or if it was freshly fetched
+* `cache` indicates if this was served from cache or if it was freshly fetched

 New data will be retrieved up to once a day to increase performance and decrease abuse.
 It is scraping after all.